A Review of Software for Designing and Operating Quantum Networks: Software for Designing Quantum Networks

-Due to the technical immaturity of quantum networking hardware, testing new quantum network software implementations is challenging.
+Because of the technical immaturity of quantum networking hardware, testing new quantum network software implementations is challenging.
 Thus, simulators are crucial for designing and verifying the correctness and scalability of new quantum network software proposals.
-Many simulators for quantum networks have been developed in recent years, each with an specific goal.
-Here we summarize popular simulators, and consolidate the system architecture diagrams for major simulators in Fig.~\ref{fig:arch_grid}.
+Many simulators for quantum networks have been developed recently, each with a specific goal.
+Here we summarize popular simulators and consolidate the system architecture diagrams for major simulators in Fig.~\ref{fig:arch_grid}.
+A quantitative performance benchmark of these simulators is out of the scope of this review.
+Nevertheless, we extend Table 1 in Ref.~\cite{cross-val2025} to qualitatively compare major simulators used in academic research (see Table~\ref{tab:sim-comparison}).

-SeQUeNCe~\cite{wu_sequence_2021} is an open-source discrete-event simulator written in Python, which simulates the evolution of quantum states encoded in photons as they traverse a quantum network with arbitrary topologies.
-SeQUeNCe implements a software framework consisting of modular components, including the resource, network, and entanglement managers (see Fig.~\ref{fig:sequence_arch}), to create the broad quantum network architecture.
+SeQUeNCe~\cite{wu_sequence_2021} is an open-source discrete-event simulator written in Python that simulates the evolution of quantum states encoded in photons as they traverse a quantum network with arbitrary topologies.
+SeQUeNCe implements a software framework consisting of modular components, including the resource, network, and entanglement managers (see Fig.~\ref{fig:sequence_arch}), to create a broad quantum network architecture.
 The simulator allows new protocols to be directly plugged-in to the software framework for experimentation.
-It also supports various built-in entanglement generation, purification, and swapping protocols, along with managers for each; while also implementing multiple formalisms for the quantum state.
+It also supports various built-in entanglement generation, purification, and swapping protocols, along with managers for each, while also implementing multiple formalisms for the quantum state.
 SeQUeNCe strives to maintain a balance between accuracy of simulations, scale of the simulated networks, and usability.

-QuISP~\cite{satoh_quisp_2022} is an open-source simulator for quantum networks written in OMNeT++; a C++ library for discrete event simulation.
+QuISP~\cite{satoh_quisp_2022} is an open-source simulator for quantum networks written in OMNeT++, a C++ library for discrete event simulation.
 It implements a full network stack, with photonic entanglement between peers.
-Its purpose is to assist in understanding the behavior of quantum networks at large scales.
-Shown in Fig.~\ref{fig:quisp_arch}, the simulator implements a ``Quantum Repeater Software Architecture'' (QRNA), which is a modular network architecture consisting of a connection manager, hardware monitor, rule engine, real-time controller, and routing daemon.
+Its purpose is to help researchers understand the behavior of quantum networks at large scales.
+Shown in Fig.~\ref{fig:quisp_arch}, the simulator implements a ``quantum repeater software architecture'' (QRSA), which is a modular network architecture consisting of a connection manager, hardware monitor, rule engine, real-time controller, and routing daemon.